Perfect-Rentals/perfect.rentals.scripts/readme.md

 # Perfect Rentals Automation Scripts

-A collection of automation scripts by Perfect Rentals.
+A collection of automation scripts by Perfect Rentals for seller lead generation and other needs.
+The goal is to configure computers and supporting tools to make seller lead generation and management faster, consistent, and less tedious.

 ## Keyboard Shortcuts (MacOS)